defisym/OpenFusionExamples/Extensions/NeoPic/ToInstall/Files/Help/NeoPic/NeoPic.md

 - System Info
   - *you need to enable `DXGI` macro then rebuild it to enable all expressions (or return -1 / error message), then this ext will not be compatible with windows 7*
   - Get RAM Usage MB
+  - GPU
+    - Get GPU Count

     - Get GPU Name

     - Get VRAM Usage MB
+      - *query discrete card info may take a long time*
     - Get VRAM Budget MB
+      - *query discrete card info may take a long time*